 White Ops was founded in 2012 and has been experiencing steady growth as a ‘bot fighting’ company.
 It has partnered with the largest adtech platforms such as the TradeDesk, Videology, and several fortune 100 financial companies.

 Other than adtech, it has diversified use cases including finance, healthcare, and Education.
 For adtech, White Ops provides,

 Features: Real-time alerts, extensive reporting, and campaign overview.

-II) MediaGuard – An API based service which uses FraudSensor’s detection and machine learning to precisely predict the bots at scale.
+II) MediaGuard – An API based service that uses FraudSensor’s detection and machine learning to precisely predict the bots at scale.